mdbrnowski/codeforces-toolbox/README.md

 ## Installation

 Please first install Python 3.7 or higher from [python.org](https://www.python.org/downloads/).
-During installation you should check the option *'Add Python to PATH'*.
+During installation, you should check the option *'Add Python to PATH'*.

 Then just copy and paste in your terminal this:
 ```commandline